Mexico Snub Throws Americas Summit Into Disarray - UrduPoint

 "We do not believe that dictators should be invited," Press Secretary Karine Jean-Pierre told reporters.

-However, she noted that Lopez Obrador was set to visit Washington in July and said Biden had not been blindsided.
-"He was aware" ahead of the Mexican president's announcement.
+But she noted that Lopez Obrador was set to visit Washington in July and said Biden had not been blindsided.
+"He was aware" ahead of the Mexican president's announcement, she said.

 The agenda on Wednesday will focus on regional economic and health issues, then climate change on Thursday.